Tl;dr: money has four functions within society: it is a value indicator; value itself; a facilitator of exchange; a wealth redistributor.

 When everyone within society produces a great volume of output, everyone can enjoy this output and people are wealthy.

 Communism proposes that the production does not belong to anyone in particular, but to everyone, and promises that everyone will enjoy the production of everyone.

 Since individuals count on “everyone” to produce, they are not as encouraged to maximize their own productivity as they would in a capitalist society.

 Indeed, they won’t see the fruits of their labor since what they will produce will go to someone else.
 Whether they produce a lot or little won’t have any impact on their salary.
 As a result, they produce little, because humans are inherently lazy.

-This is why production in communist societies does not reach maximum output.
+This is why production in communist societies does not reach maximum capacity.

 In fact, it barely reaches the minimum.
-Sometimes, the production reaches even less than the minimum required, and people go hungry and die.
+Sometimes, the production reaches even less than the minimum required, so people go hungry and die.

 That’s what happened in China in the 1950s.